SAML Single Sign-On Support

 |

-IdP Meta Data | Identity Provider Metadata in XML Format | Federation Metadata in xml format |
+IdP Metadata | Identity Provider metadata in XML Format |

 SSO Error Message (Optional) Added in FileCloud 20.1 | Custom error message that appears when a signin is invalid.
-Enter in HTML format. | Custom error message that appears when a signin is invalid.
 Enter in HTML format. |

-Allow Account Signups Added in FileCloud 20.1 | When TRUE, during the login process, if the user account does not exists, a new FileCloud user account is created automatically. | When TRUE, during the login process, if the user account does not exists, a new FileCloud user account is created automatically. |
+Allow Account Signups Added in FileCloud 20.1 | When TRUE, during the login process, if the user account does not exist, a new FileCloud user account is created automatically. |

 Automatic Account Approval Added in FileCloud 20.1 | This setting works with the Allow Account Signups setting to determine:

-See Integrating Multiple IDPs for help configuring multiple IDPs with automatic account approval settings specific to each one. | This setting works with the Allow Account Signups setting to determine:
+See Integrating Multiple IDPs for help configuring multiple IDPs with automatic account approval settings specific to each one. |

-Enable ADFS | No | Yes |
+Enable ADFS | No |

-User login token expiration match Idp expiration | If enabled the user token expiration will be set based on Idp expiration settings If not enabled user token expiration will be set based on FileCloud Session Timeout Default: No (Not enabled) | If enabled the user token expiration will be set based on ADFS expiration settings If not enabled user token expiration will be set based on FileCloud Session Timeout Default: No (Not enabled) |
+User login token expiration match Idp expiration | If enabled the user token expiration will be set based on Idp expiration settings If not enabled user token expiration will be set based on FileCloud Session Timeout Default: No (Not enabled) |

-Show the Idp Login Screen | If enabled, automatically redirect user to Idp log-in screen. | If enabled, automatically redirect user to Idp log-in screen. |
+Show the Idp Login Screen | If enabled, automatically redirect user to Idp log-in screen. |

 Log Level | Set the Log mode for the SAML Calls.
-Default Value: prod (Do not use DEV for production systems) | Set the Log mode for the SAML Calls.
 Default Value: prod (Do not use DEV for production systems) |

 Use the following URL (Entity ID) to register FileCloud as an SP with IdP or ADFS.
-The URL below also provides the metadata of the FileCloud SP.
+The URL below also provides the metadata of the FileCloud SP:

 You can customize the user log-in screen to display the SSO log-in option along with the direct log-in option or to only display the SSO log-in.